-- Triangle Inequality Investigation to understand that only certain combinations of lengths will create closed triangles. - Congruent Triangles Construct triangles with the parts provided.
+- Triangle Inequality Investigation Use hands-on materials to understand that only certain combinations of lengths will create closed triangles. - Congruent Triangles Construct triangles with the parts provided.

 Possible Triangle Constructions Recall, sketch, construct and apply triangle properties and to determine whether given conditions describe a unique triangle, more than one possible triangle or does not describe a possible triangle.